 This is not about stereotypes.
 It is about commercial translation.

 A lot of overseas-headquartered SaaS copy is technically correct but too soft, too abstract or too internally framed for the U.S. market.
-Phrases like “supports digital transformation” or “enables organizational efficiency” rarely create urgency.
+Phrases like "supports digital transformation" or "enables organizational efficiency" rarely create urgency.
 By contrast companies that win in the U.S. tend to use sharper commercial language.
 Pipedrive aggressively states it helps teams track pipeline, optimize leads, manage deals with AI and automate the sales process.
-Intercom speaks directly to efficiency, AI agents and customer service outcomes.
-Miro talks about aligning teams and building the right things faster.

 What to do instead: Rewrite your U.S. messaging for clarity, speed and business stakes.
 Use less abstraction, more buyer language and more commercial consequence.